Visiting Assistant Professor of Russian

 Essential qualifications include: native or near-native proficiency in both English & Russian, commitment to undergraduate education, lively classroom presence, experience teaching language and literature/culture in North America at the university level, and evidence of scholarly promise.
 PhD in hand by August 2024 is required.

 The strongest candidates will demonstrate a commitment to creative teaching and an active research program that speaks to and motivates undergraduates from diverse backgrounds.

 Please send a cover letter, CV, copy of graduate transcript, a brief research statement, and three letters of recommendation to apply.interfolio.com/137123.

 Address cover letter to:

 Dept. of Modern Languages and Literatures

-Review of applications will begin on January 15, 2022, and will continue until position is filled.
+Review of applications will begin on February 1, 2024, and will continue until the position is filled.